lilwon/lilwon.github.io/pages/about.md

 Hi I am **{{ site.author.name }}**

+I was born and raised in Sacramento, California.
-I am currently studying Computer Science at UC Irvine.
+Currently studying Computer Science at UC Irvine for my BSc.
 I am an active member of Archery Club @ UCI.
+This website is to showcase my projects and share my hobbies through blog posts.

 <!-- Comment back in Later
 <div class="row">